 Welcome to Mathematical Structures and Proof!

 All PowerPoint presentations used in class will be available on ANGEL, often before class.
 (Look under "Lessons".)
-The presentation posted might not be exactly the one used in class, as the need to preserve surprises or include last-minute changes sometimes arises.
+The presentation posted might not be exactly the one used in class, as the need to avoid giving things away or to include last-minute changes sometimes arises.
 Additional caveat: The PowerPoint presentation can never capture EVERYTHING that goes on in class or accurately replicate the classroom experience.

 New York State P-12 Common Core Learning Standards

 A Mathematicianís Lament by Paul Lockhart -- Describes what mathematics and math education are really supposed to be about